Extinction is Forever

 Humans created organized societies only 10,000 years ago.
 Australopithecus afarensis, the first hominid creature, walked on two legs a mere 3.2 million years ago.
 If the Earth’s history were packed into one 24-hour day, that hominid would have walked at 11:58 PM.
 By Earth’s time clock, it was just seconds ago that Lucy (the celebrity Australopithecus) and her pals in East Africa lifted their heads, stood upright, and scanned the horizon for trouble.

 Ever since, Homo sapiens has been monkeying with Earth’s bounty and delicate systems.
 In the 21st Century, we are proud of our civilization.

-We have created deadly plagues by manufacturing “food” that serves up carcinogens and artery-clogging sludge instead of nutrition.
+We by manufacture “food” that serves up carcinogens and artery-clogging sludge instead of nutrition.
 We go to alleged healers who dupe us into health problems we don’t have, drugs we don’t want, surgeries we don’t need.
-We recover in hospitals that give us untreatable infections.
+We “recover” in hospitals that give us untreatable infections.
 We know how to pillage aquifers that supply our fresh water, kill pollinators that make plants grow, and cause earthquakes where none previously shook the ground.

-The United States has been hit by massive hurricanes, wild swings in weather, drought, and rising oceans, yet our leaders deny climate change, claiming it is a hoax.
+The United States has been hit by massive hurricanes, wild swings in weather, drought, and rising oceans.
 We know about the runaway greenhouse effect—the series of events leading to Earth’s greatest mass extinction—yet we do not alter our ways.

 Unauthorized use is prohibited